World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 Off the western tip of Antipodia, the Macquarie Islands are also Scandinavian.
 Their main interest is that they're stepping-stones to the Tasman Archipelago to the northwest, and a whole hemisphere of islands and continents beyond.
 If any Abyssians can fly, they'll cross here; if not, it's likely early mariners will.
 Since Agassiz and its northern big sister Pacifica are so large and diverse, it's more likely intelligence will evolve there and spread west, through either the tropical Banda Islands or here through the Macquaries.
 But it could go the other way; maybe Atlanteans will discover a New World twice the size of the old!
 Map of Antipodia (southern Agassiz), on Abyssia, an alternate Earth whose relief has been inverted: heights are depths and vice versa.

-The Snares, two islands well north of the Macquaries, are lonely but much milder in climate; pleasant if isolated.
+Snares, a long thin island well north of the Macquaries, is lonely but much milder in climate; pleasant if isolated.
+It's quite large, 270 km long and up to 25 wide (160 by 15 mi).

-By far the largest island is Hjort: a mountainous sliver of Nordic forest and heathy uplands nearly 500 km long and only 50 wide (300 by 30 mi).
+The largest island is Hjort, in the south: a mountainous sliver of Nordic forest and heathy uplands nearly 500 km long and only 50 wide (300 by 30 mi).
 It's so far south you'd expect it to be pretty dreary, but its mountainous spine rises across the prevailing subpolar winds; so lee shores, in the northwest and around central Hjort Bay, are pleasant and densely settled.
 Denmark not Siberia.
 They're here for the fish: the winds generate steady westward currents, and on lee coasts, surface water's blown away from shore; deep nutrient-rich water upwells, and fish swarm close in.

 800 km (500 mi) south of Antipodia rises one last island: Scott.
 It's just east of our own world's Scott Island, which is just the summit of a whole arc of seamounts around a deep hole.
 Inverted, on Abyssia, we get an arc of deep blue holes around a single teardrop-shaped island a good 160 km long and half as wide (100 by 50 mi).
 The south shore almost reaches 69° south.
 Not quite the record: 1200 km to the southeast lies Amundsen, at 71° south--the only other land past the Antarctic Circle, seeing the midnight sun.